Beeswax Lavender Oil Print Finishing

 I want to see how it ages on a few prints before I adopt it across the board, but I am quite optimistic about what I see.
 If prints age with this look without seeping or weeping, which it looks as they will, I will change my mounting/framing accordingly.

 I’m not the first photographer to try this coating on fine art cotton prints.
-Not by a long shot, many have used it successfully for 150 years before me in fact.
-The literature seems positive overall and so does the look of the print, which is what really counts!
+Not by a long shot; many have used it successfully for 150 years before me, in fact.
+The literature seems positive overall, and so does the print look, which is what really counts!

 “Portrait of Barbara Doux & Paul Gero at Santa Monica Pier”

 Watercolor toned Platinum/Palladium print